Time’s Up takes aim at R. Kelly over sex misconduct claims

 Kelly hasn’t released an album of new music since a 2016 Christmas album, and his last true album was 2015’s “The Buffet,” which had no major hits.

-An appearance at a concert in his native Chicago scheduled for Friday was canceled.
+An appearance at a concert in his native Chicago scheduled for Friday was canceled after protests.
+In a Twitter post on Sunday to his fans, Kelly said he was looking forward to his May 11 concert and had no idea why his Chicago appearance was scrapped.

+“I never heard of a show being canceled because of rumors, but I guess it’s a first time for everything and I apologize to you guys, and in the meantime, I’m going to try and get to the bottom line of it, as far as my lawyers are concerned,” he said in a video.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)